company specializes in saving old metal roofs, call 610-941-1051

 Over 100 pages of photos and articles Search this website

 If you are seeking an experienced company to offer an estimate to preserve your existing roof, one of us would be delighted to visit your residence, discuss the alternatives available and, if requested, submit a quote for restoring your tin roofs.
-For a contractor in tin roof painting, click here for a map of our geographical work area.
+Click here for a map of our geographical work area.

 Beyond information about our contracting services, this site is designed for individuals interested in tin roofs--photos, technical tidbits and history.
 These web pages are prepared by the same contractor that specializes in the restoration of these tin roofs.
 She enjoys dabbling in website construction, therefore photos and articles are simply presented.
 All pictures are from Roof Menders projects, the same contractor.
 If you have questions, just call 610-941-1051 for a chat.